 Journalism Electives: (9 hours)

-- C&J278 Writing and Editing for Multimedia Journalism
+- COMM 2190 Writing and Editing for Multimedia Journalism (formerly C&J 278)

 - C&J332 Business and Professional Speaking

 - C&J370 Audio Journalism (formerly Radio News Productin C&J393)

 - C&J464 Multimedia Visual Production